Exploring the Yard of Exuberant Refuge, half 1

 This being Seattle, moss has colonized them too.

-A -flowering bromeliad on present
+A red-flowering bromeliad on current

 Pillar decor

-Glass starfish and beads adorn one different.
+Glass starfish and beads adorn one completely different.

 Rebar is used to whimsical impression, like this swirling loop…